martenframework/marten/docs/docs/schemas/how-to/create-custom-schema-fields.md

 end
 ```

-Depending on your field requirements, you might want to overridde this method completely in order to support additional parameters (such as default validation-related options for example).
+Depending on your field requirements, you might want to override this method completely in order to support additional parameters (such as default validation-related options for example).

 #### `validate`